goonairplanes/goonairplanes/docs/README.md

    - Use meaningful route names
    - Return consistent response formats
    - Handle errors gracefully
+   - Use JSON utilities for standardized responses
+   - Implement proper pagination for list endpoints
+   - Validate request bodies and parameters

 4. **Client-Side**
    - Use jQuery for DOM manipulation